-Today’s Lent Devotional for Women is going to lead us to consider being a hero.
+Today’s Lent Devotional for Women is going to lead us into considering being a hero.
 No, this isn’t a “How to Save a (Fill in the Blank) From a (Fill in Another Blank)” kind of hero training.
 This is a “How to Heroically Love When You Don’t Feel Very Lovey” kind of message.
+And that my friends, is how you throw down some hard truth right up front!

-One of my favorite, long time Lent devotionals is, Reflections on the Passion.
+One of my favorite, long-time Lent devotionals is, Reflections on the Passion.
 I acquired this book years ago when our pastor was giving away some books before he was reassigned to another state and I choose this little, hardback book from the pile.
-Gold I tell you!
-Todays’s reading may just be one of my favorites.
+It was marked .25¢ so I didn’t feel too confident in its contents or too bad in taking a book.
+Boy!
+Was I wrong about the content!!

 “…when God seems most deaf to our pleadings in prayer, He may prefer to make heroes of us.
 Be assured that in time of temptation and trial, God’s angels will ever be at our side to comfort, encourage, and succor us.”